 Rila Monastery complex and the surrounding it Nature Park are extremely colorful and appealing.
 If you are a nature-lover or keen on architecture, it would probably be difficult for you to resist taking pictures.
 Note that this is not allowed inside the main church as well as in the museums.

 This tour is also available with a tour guide every day of the year: Rila Monastery and Boyana church tour Here is a video from the guided tour:

 2 UNESCO SITES - Rila Monastery & Boyana Church | Sofia Bulgaria Travel Vlog

 The self-guided tour starts at 09:00 am from St. Alexander Nevski Square, behind the Alexander Nevski Cathedral (at the parking lot in front of La Cattedrale restaurant).
 You are going to receive a map with instructions after completing the booking.
-We could pick you up from your hotel too, but it would cost you 5 or 10 euro per booking, depending on the hotel’s location.
-After enjoying the day alone/with your friends or family, we are going to drive you back to St. Alexander Nevski Square.
-Drop-off is available for 5 euros per booking.
+Pick up/drop off from your hotel/accommodation is at the cost of 15 euros per reservation.
+After enjoying the day at the Monastery (alone/with your friends or family), we drive you back to St. Alexander Nevski Square or your accommodation (if prepaid in advance).